Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Check web access to the artist's porPOIse service
 The artist's new porPOIse service should be accessible on the web now via a login page.
-In a web browser, enter the following url, replacing "TamikoThiel" with the artist's name.
+In a web browser, enter the following url, (replacing "TamikoThiel" with the artist's name). https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/

 You should get the following login screen:

-https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/
+.
 ### Image - Web Access:
 ![SetupArtistPorpoise5](/administration/images/SetupArtistPorpoise5.PNG)